HaoranLu226/STAT628_Module2_Group14/README.md

----
-title: "A Simple, Accurate and Robust Way for Body Fat Prediction"
+# A Simple, Accurate and Robust Way for Body Fat Prediction
-output: html_document
----

 This repository provides a simple, accurate and robust way to predict body fat percentage for men.
 The descriptions of four directories are as following.